gupta-0603/heart-disease-predictor/README.md

 ## 🧠 What I Learned

 - Why **preprocessing must happen at inference time** with the same fitted objects — not just at training time.
-This is one of the most common production ML bugs.
+This is one of the most common production ML bugs and I explicitly engineered around it.
-- That **accuracy is a misleading metric for medical tasks** — a model predicting everyone has heart disease would score 55% accuracy on this dataset.
+- That **accuracy is a misleading metric for medical tasks** — a model predicting everyone has heart disease would score 55% on this dataset.
-- That **KNN is outperformed by tree-based models here**, even at its optimal K=5.
-This is typical when feature scales differ and categorical encodings dominate.
+- That **KNN is outperformed by tree-based models here** — the comparison was the point.
+Knowing *why* a simpler model underperforms is more valuable than blindly deploying whatever scored highest.
-- That **feature importance tells a clinical story** — ST_Slope and Oldpeak dominating the model aligns exactly with what cardiologists use in practice.
+- That **feature importance tells a clinical story** — ST_Slope and Oldpeak dominating the model aligns exactly with what cardiologists look for, which validates the pipeline is learning real signal.
+- That **model choice involves tradeoffs beyond benchmark metrics** — interpretability, debugging simplicity, and deployment risk are all part of the decision.

 ---